nickolasgough/social-cloud-mobile/README.md

 # Social Cloud Mobile

-The mobile frontend client for the social cloud project.
+The mobile frontend client for the Social Cloud project.

 ## Running The Application